SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 #### To edit a trusted certificate

-In the detail view of a certificate you may change the parameters on the left, that is the certificate name, and the settings for the auto registration and enabled/disabled option.
+In the detail view of a certificate you may change the parameters on the left, that is, the certificate name, and the settings for the auto registration and enabled/disabled option.

 For details on the fields, see the description on adding certificates above.